FAQs about Online Learning

 - Make sure your computer meets minimal requirements (see above for a link to requirements).
 Whenever possible, use computers that exceed these standards…

 - Know the specifications of your computer.
-Try not to run programs that you know may be more than it can handle.
-If you have to get help, knowing what kind of computer it is will help troubleshooters find solutions.
+If you have to get help, knowing your computers operating system and browsers will help troubleshooters find solutions.

 - Plan your academic schedule and take special care not to put assignments off until the last minute.
 A broken server or other technical problem is no big deal if you’ve left an extra day or two to finish the work.